yewang/besogo/README.md

       - `landratio` sets the width-to-height ratio for `landscape` mode, expressed as a percentage.
 Defaults to 200% if not set.
       - `minpanelswidth` sets the smallest width for the GUI panels in `landscape` mode, where the board and widget height would be shrunk to ensure that this minimum is met, defaulting to 350 pixels if not set
       - `minpanelsheight` sets the smallest height for the GUI panels in `portrait` mode (if height is computed using `portratio`), defaulting to 400 pixels if not set
+   - `fill` is another responsive resizing behavior designed for filling and only using the entire window.
+It toggles between portrait and landscape modes automatically depending on the aspect ratio.
+It also makes use of the `minpanelswidth` and `minpanelsheight` to ensure that the panels are visible if needed and the aspect ratio is too squarish.
    - `fixed` requires the width and height of the container div to be set, as they will be accordingly
    - `none` or any other truthy value that is not `auto` or `fixed` disables all resizing